 Record the real-time processed data frame-accurate

 - directly to the camera via a 4-pin interface (PL/LPL mount).
-Currently this is supported by RED DSMC2 bodies and will be supported by SONY VENICE (from FW 4.0) or
+Currently this is supported by RED DSMC2 bodies and will be supported by SONY Venice and SONY Venice 2 (from FW 4.0) or

 - with a range of universal external 3rd party tools via the on-barrel 4-pin connector.

 Use the ZEISS plugin for Nuke or After Effects to easily incorporate the recorded data together with the video files (.r3d, .exr, .ari, ProRes) into post-production.
 Accelerate your VFX work and make it more accurate.

 Hernán (Behind the Scenes)

 Hernán tells the story of Spanish "Conquistador" Hernán Cortés and his conquest of Mexico.
 Follow us behind the scenes of this ambitious TV Azteca | Prime Video series shot with ZEISS Supreme Prime and Cinema Zoom lenses and learn from DP Beto Casillas, AMC and technical director Gabriel Kerlegand how they approached the production, look and VFX workflow – also with the help of ZEISS eXtended Data.